-CICA abuse claims: A real life case study of an abuse claim that the Criminal Injuries Compensation Authority accepted ‘out of time’
+CICA abuse claims: Real life case study of an abuse claim that the Criminal Injuries Compensation Authority accepted ‘out of time’

 We are experienced in dealing with CICA abuse claims including cases that are ‘out of time’.
 Call our free helpline on 0808 139 1597 for a case assessment and details of no win, no fee funding, or send an email to us at [email protected]